Fibroids: What are they and how are they detected?

 - beta-carotene rich foods like carrots, sweet potatoes, leafy greens and butternut squash

 - fresh culinary herbs like basil, chives, parsley, etc.

 - herbal teas with liver relieving properties like milk thistle, artichoke and dandelion

 - herbs like bladder wrack and Irish moss

 - essential fatty acids like olive oil, pumpkin seed oil, etc.

 Another very efficient way to support the treatment of fibroids, and improve common symptoms which go with it like weight-gain, digestion problems, cysts and menstruation problems , is to regularly consume congee, a rice porridge.
+But instead of white rice you take a mix of brown rice and millet (50/50).
 You can find more information and the recipe in my article: “Congee – The Healthy Rice Porridge to Boost your Health”